Third-party libraries and pip

 What are third-party libraries?

-Third-party libraries are Python modules that are not included in the standard library and are developed by independent developers or organizations.
+Third-party libraries are Python modules that are not part of the standard library and are developed by independent developers or organizations.

 What is pip?